tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/Activities/02-Stu_Genesis_Creation/README.md

 * Come up with a number to use as a chain ID (e.g. `333`) type it, then hit enter.

-You should see a success message and redirected to the original prompt:
+You should see a success message and be redirected to the original prompt:

 ![success](Images/puppeth-success.png)